-Bank of Canada keeps rate steady at 0.25%, maintains pledge of it staying low until 2023
+Bank of Canada keeps benchmark interest rate at record low

-The Bank of Canada opted to keep its benchmark interest rate steady at 0.25 per cent on Wednesday, noting that Canada's economic recovery from COVID-19 is proceeding in line with expectations.
+The Bank of Canada decided to keep its benchmark interest rate steady at a record-low 0.25 per cent on Wednesday.

 The central bank also said it would maintain its bond purchases at a target pace of $3 billion per week, a sign of continuing monetary support while economic activity picks up.